REJOINT

 Leader: V. Delplace

-This theme involves 1 junior scientist (V. Delplace CRCN Inserm), 1 University/Hospital Professors (Y. Maugars) and 3 PhD students (M. Ambrosino, G Saint-Pe, L Terriac).
+This theme involves 1 junior scientist (V. Delplace CRCN Inserm), 1 University/Hospital Professors (Y. Maugars), 1 postdoc (Y. Kan) and 3 PhD students (G Saint-Pe, L Terriac, H Tewari).

 Biomaterials are now considered key elements in the success of innovative therapies and modeling approaches.
 In particular, researchers are progressively unravelling the major role of cell-material interactions on cell behavior, properties and fate.
 While it paves the way for material-guided therapies and advanced tissue engineering, it calls for the development of tunable material platforms and application-specific scaffold design.
 In the BIOMAX group, we are dedicated to tackling major challenges in the field of biofabrication and drug/cell delivery, with the development of innovative biomaterial concepts.
 Our research is centered on the use of new material chemistry tools for the design of "4-D bioinks", anisotropic materials, and mechanically resilient scaffolds, strongly inspired by the biological needs in the context of articular diseases.